osulp/Dev-Standards/ruby.md

     end
     ```
     * This group is usually for dependencies that you would require to run developmental commands
       as well as the test suite, but which are not needed for production.
-Things like guard. or gems
+Things like guard or gems
       which have generators.

  6. Follow with test group.
 These are gems that would only be used in a test environment.